 The story of Golden Hill Country Park

 In 1299 there is a reference to “Gauldane” in the Royal Survey derived from ‘gafol (payment, tax) and ‘dun’ (hill, hill country).
-The next mention we have found is in 1608, “Gaudon Common” again in the Royal Survey and referring to common land for sheep, collecting timber and with a brick works.
+In 1608, “Gaudon Common” is mentioned in the Royal Survey and referring to common land for sheep, collecting timber and with a brick works.

 The Country Park

 In 1964 the Isle of Wight Council had purchased Golden Hill Fort from the War Department for £40,000.
 As part of the deal 60 acres of land around the Fort would be preserved by the IW County Council as a public open space.
 In 1965, the Rural District Council agreed to negotiate with the County Council for acquisition of 35 acres of scrubland at Golden Hill Fort for public open space.
 Mr F E Munson said it was no longer open space as it had become overgrown with gorse.
 The County Council wanted £1500 for the land.